Thomas Kemper

-Thomas Kemper was a brewer of root beer, ginger ale, and other craft brewed sodas under the Thomas Kemper Soda Co. label.
-Formerly owned by Pyramid Breweries, Inc., it was sold in 2007 to Adventure Funds of Portland, Oregon, which is running the company under the Kemper Co. name.
+Thomas Kemper was a brewer of root beer, ginger ale, and other craft sodas under the Thomas Kemper Soda Co. label.
+Formerly owned by Pyramid Breweries, Inc., it was sold in 2007 to Adventure Funds of Portland, Oregon, which ran the company under the Kemper Co. name.

 Thomas Kemper Brewing of Poulsbo was sold to Hart Brewing (later known as Pyramid) in 1992.
 (Thomas Kemper had been founded in 1985 on Bainbridge Island, and began making soft drinks in 1990.)